jonathan-scholbach/jargon/README.md

 + [`virtualenv`](https://pypi.org/project/virtualenv/) (optional)
 + `pip` (usually installed with Python)

-With these, prerequisites installed, open a terminal, move to the location you want to install __jargon__ to and type:
+With these prerequisites installed, open a terminal, move to the location you want to install __jargon__ to and type:

 ```
 git clone git@github.com:jonathan-scholbach/jargon.git